David Gogo: History

 In June 2011, David Gogo released his eleventh album, titled Soul Bender, named after the Fulltone guitar pedal of the same name.
 Soul Bender is a combination of original songs and covers, including "The Changeling" by The Doors and "The Way You Make Me Feel" by Michael Jackson.
 The album was nominated for JUNO Award (Blues Album of the Year), a SiriusXM INDIES Award (Blues Recording of the Year), and won "Blues Recording of the Year" at the 2012 Western Canadian Music Awards.

 Gogo's next project was a Christmas album, titled Christmas With The Blues.
 It was released on November 13, 2012 and features seven blues-inspired standards and two originals and is a blend of traditional blues with a few hints of roots, gospel and rock ‘n roll.
 Sitting in on the recording were Canadian musicians Bill Hicks, David Vest, Phil Dwyer, Shawn Hall, Tina Jones, and Camille Miller.
 Despite living on a Christmas Tree Farm, Gogo wasn't originally enthused about the idea of making a Christmas album, but while listening to some old Christmas classics from the 1940s, 1950s, and 1960s, he discovered a lot of blues-based songs that are the basis of this album.

 In July 2013, David Gogo released his 13th album, Come On Down.
 The aptly titled album features twelve diverse tunes; six reinvented yet classic covers and six originals inspired by a pilgrimage he did along the "Blues Trail" in Memphis, Mississippi and Alabama.
 Musicians including Rick May, David Vest, Shawn Hall (Harpoonist & The Axe Murderer), Billy Hicks, and Tina Jones appear on the album.
 The album was nominated for a Juno award in the category of Blues Album of the Year.

-In September 2015, David Gogo released his 14th album, "Vicksburg Call."
+In September 2015, David Gogo released his 14th album, Vicksburg Call.
 The album features ten songs; six originals and four covers, and was recorded with producer Rick Salt in Nanaimo, British Columbia.
-"Vicksburg Call" was recorded with David Gogo's backing band, featuring Bill Hicks on drums and Jay Stevens on bass.
-The album also features guest appearances by Shawn Hall (Harpoonist & The Axe Murderer) and Kim Simmonds (Savoy Brown).
+Vicksburg Call was recorded with Gogo's backing band, featuring Bill Hicks on drums and Jay Stevens on bass.
+The album also features guest appearances by Shawn Hall (of Harpoonist & The Axe Murderer), and Kim Simmonds (of Savoy Brown).